PHP 7.4 Features: Typed Properties, Arrow Functions, and More

 }

-The types you can use include int, float, string, bool, array, object, iterable, and class names or interfaces.
-Nullable types use the ? prefix before the type name.
+The supported types include int, float, string, bool, array, object, iterable, and any class name or interface.
+Nullable types use the ? prefix before the type name, as shown with ?string in the example above.

 $user = new User();